Early Detection & Management Is The Key To Successful Treatment

 The early recognition and treatment of Lisfranc injuries is ideal for helping to preserve the foots normal biomechanics and function.
 In the long run Lisfranc injuries carry a high risk of chronic secondary disability and frequently lead arthritis of the midfoot.
 The best long term outcomes for Lisfranc injuries occur when there is correct and early management.
 Given the similar mechanism of injury to other foot and ankle injuries they are frequently misdiagnosed and mistaken as a lateral ankle sprain, or other sprain to the foot or ankle.
 Therefore assessment by a skilled practitioner and the use of appropriate medical imaging can help avoid a situation where the injured party, unbeknown to them has been attempting to walk around on a Lisfranc injury for weeks before it is picked up (a not too uncommon situation).

-Treatment Approaches For Lisfranc Injury
+Treatment Approaches For Lisfranc Injuries

 Not dissimilar to most injuries the treatment for Lisfranc injuries depends on the severity of the injury:

-Rehabilitation Of Lisfranc Injuries
+Rehabilitation Of Midfoot Injuries

-Lisfranc Injuries Can Lead To Arthritis Even Following Appropriate And Timely Treatment
+Lisfranc Injuries Can Still Lead To Arthritis Even Following Appropriate And Timely Treatment

 Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Treatment For Lisfranc Injuries should consult his or her physiotherapist, general practitioner, sports medicine specialist or orthopaedic surgeon.